Investigating the Design-Science Connection in a multi-week Engineering Design (ED)-based introductory physics laboratory task: Introduction

 In the backdrop of the above-mentioned recommendations, successful preparation of the 21st century STEM workforce largely depends on pedagogical innovations at the post-secondary level~\cite{nrc_dber_2012, cooper2015challenge}.
 One such innovation is the integration of science and engineering practices with a focus on real-world problems, particularly in the context of an undergraduate introductory physics laboratory~\cite{chao2017bridging, NGSS2013}.
 Integrating science and engineering can help students become proficient in discipline-specific approaches and, with proper guidance, develop expert-level understanding~\cite{nrc_dber_2012}.

 However, despite the evident benefits, numerous studies~\cite{chao2017bridging, vattam2008foundations, kolod_punt_2003, berland2013student} have shown that students often fail to perceive the relevance of science, particularly physics, in engineering design (ED)~\cite{capobianco2018characterizing}.
-Instead of delving deeply into physics concepts, students frequently tend to employ trial and error approaches to gadgeteer~\cite[p.63]{berland2013student} solutions, leading to what is called the ``design--science gap''~\cite[p.1050]{chao2017bridging}, \cite{vattam2008foundations, kolod_punt_2003}.
+Instead of delving deeply into physics concepts, students frequently tend to employ trial and error approaches to \textit{``gadgeteer''}~\cite[p.63]{berland2013student} (to create practical contraptions and solutions without deeply integrating underlying scientific principles) solutions, leading to what is called the \textit{``design--science gap''}~\cite[p.1050]{chao2017bridging}, \cite{vattam2008foundations, kolod_punt_2003}.

 Motivated by the aforementioned studies, we began our investigations by searching for the design--science gap in a multi-week, engineering design-based laboratory task where students tackled a prescribed ill-structured problem~\cite{shekoyan2007introducing}.
 Expanding on earlier work~\cite{subramaniam2023narst, ravi_perc_2023}, our goal was to gain insights into how students approach solving such problems.
 We soon discovered that there is an absence of consensus on what exactly `design' and `science' may imply, thus muddying the notion of a `gap'.
 This marked the transition of our thinking from `design--science gap' to `design--science connection', thereby advocating for a more holistic and integrated perspective.